Layer Bedding for a Designer Look

 Everything needn't be matchy-matchy.
 Instead, play with the scale of your patterns and mix in bold colors.
 For instance, if you have a large print on your duvet, choose a smaller geometric print or stripes for the accent pillows.
 Repeat a bright color, such as yellow, from the duvet in accessories.

 Opt for Custom Bedding

 Sometimes it's hard to find just the right, mass-produced bedding.
 So skip the store and create custom bedding inspired by a favorite fabric.
-Here, an expensive patterned silk damask was the starting point, paired with solid, textured fabrics that were much less expensive.
+For example, an expensive patterned silk damask can be the starting point, paired with solid, textured fabrics that are much less expensive.
 Sewing your own duvet is actually quite easy, or nearly any neighborhood seamstress or tailor can do it for you.

 Add a Playful Element